rtr-nettest/open-rmbt/README.md

 * 1-3 servers
 * Everything can be installed on a single server
-* The test servers (RMBT and Websocket) should run on a physical machine
+* The test server (RMBT-Websocket) should run on a physical machine
 * Base system Debian 11 or newer (or similar)
-* At least one static IPv4 address (IPv6 support recommended, more addresses allow to run more services on port 443)
+* At least a single static public IPv4 address (IPv6 support recommended, more addresses allow to run more services on port 443)

   *NOTE: other Linux distributions can also be used, but commands and package names may be different*